-Failure to obtain sideline permits if required will put you in the position of working illegally.
-Consequently, both you and your sideline employer(s) or host(s) can be subject to a fine, and worst case scenario you can be deported from Denmark and not be allowed back for a long time.
+If you fail to obtain a required sideline permit, you will be working illegally.
+Consequently, both you and your sideline employer(s) or host(s) can be subject to a fine.
+Worst case scenario, you can be deported from Denmark and not be allowed back for a long time.

-A separate application for each sideline activity is submitted to the Danish Agency for International Recruitment and Integration (SIRI), and your sideline employer or host must initiate the application.
+A separate application for each sideline activity must be submitted to the Danish Agency for International Recruitment and Integration (SIRI), and your sideline employer or host must initiate the application.

-The processing time can be up to one month from the date SIRI receives a fully completed application.
-Therefore it is important to apply in due time.
+The processing time can be up to one month from when SIRI receives a fully completed application.
+Therefore, it is important to apply in due time.